-Throughout your learning, you will get feedback.
+Throughout your learning you will get feedback.
 Feedback will help you reflect on what you have learned so you can identify the areas in which you are strong and the areas in which you need to learn more.
 Feedback will be given to you in response to assessment, in response to questions in lectures, seminars and tutorials, and in guidance you get during supervision.
 But feedback will also come from your interactions with other students and with industry.
+This is possible if you choose to undertake an industrial placement year and/or through participation in national and international competitions.
 All feedback will be useful to help you guide your learning so that you develop the rights skills faster.